Alexander James Adams: 2007–present

-In early 2007 Adams transitioned to male and since April 2007 has performed in many of the venues that he had formerly played as Heather Alexander.
+In early 2007, Adams transitioned to male and since April 2007 has performed in many of the venues that he had formerly played as Heather Alexander.
 He has played with Uffington Horse and has also formed a new band, Tricky Pixie, with S.J.
 Tucker and Betsy Tinney.
 In summer 2007, the band released a recording of their first concert, Live!, which is the earliest released recording of Adams' post-transition voice.
+The last public performance under his previous name was at OryCon 2006.
+His debut under his current name was at Seattle's Norwescon 30, on April 6, 2007.

 Adams' first post-transition solo album, Cat & The Fiddle, was entirely instrumental.
 Balance of Nature, released in fall 2007, mixed a few of his older works (such as "Creature of the Wood") with new songs.

 In November 2007, Adams released the Yule album Wintertide, featuring duets between Adams' and Heather Alexander's voices.
 As noted in Adams' interview in Just Out, Wintertide is the first album with a series of these duets.
 A Familiar Promise, released in July 2008, also includes duets between the voices.

 Literary collaborations and references

 Several of the Firebird Arts and Music albums include collaborations with Mercedes Lackey and inspired by the works of Andre Norton.
 (See the discography below for more information.)

 The 2002 album Insh'Allah was inspired by Steven Barnes's novel Lion's Blood.
 The songs and the book were written concurrently, and several of the songs are quoted in the book and its sequel.

 In a similar vein, the 2006 album Merlin's Descendants is based on the fiction of Irene Radford.

 S.M.
-Stirling quotes Alexander's song lyrics in his Island in the Sea of Time trilogy.
+Stirling quotes Adams's song lyrics in his Island in the Sea of Time trilogy.
 His Emberverse series features a red-haired musician who plays guitar, fiddle, and bodhran named Juniper Mackenzie.
-Alexander's song lyrics are used as Mackenzie's songs in the book.
+Adams' song lyrics are used as Mackenzie's songs in the book.
 (Juniper and heather are both plants.)

-John Ringo quotes Alexander's song "March of Cambreadth" in his Council Wars series (for the Centurions' battle song) as well as in the Paladin of Shadows series.
+John Ringo quotes Adams' song "March of Cambreadth" in his Council Wars series (for the Centurions' battle song) as well as in the Paladin of Shadows series.
 "March of Cambreadth" and "Black Unicorn" are also quoted in the Looking Glass series.

 Mike Shepherd used the song "March of Cambreadth" in his book Defiant.
 Defiant also has a character named Heather Alexander.

-Several of his songs have been parodied, most notably "March of Cambreadth".
+Several of Adams' songs have been parodied, most notably "March of Cambreadth".